The Ultimate Crispy Pork in Bangkok at Mr Joe

 So on to the soup itself – I’d read on Mark Wiens excellent blog that the soup broth wasn’t all that peppery.
-It was perfect for me, though; not overly salty from the soy sauce, a gentle heat from the pepper (obviously I added my own dried chilly) and loads of stewed and crispy pork.
+It was perfect for me, though; not overly salty from the soy sauce, a gentle heat from the pepper (obviously I added my own dried chilly and chilly vinegar) and loads of stewed and crispy pork.
 The rice noodles are rolled into thin cylinder shape reminiscent of pasta al ceppo but made with rice flour, and the soup comes packed with them!

-The stewed pork was tender and flavoursome, but the star of the show was the crispy pork.
+The stewed pork is really tender and flavoursome, but the star of the show is the crispy pork.
 Even after sitting in the soup broth it was still crispy!
 I finished the bowl satisfied, but I couldn’t resist ordering a portion of the crispy pork belly with sweet soy sauce.

-The moo krob was even better eaten by itself – Crunchy, crispy, fatty skin giving way to soft, melt in the mouth pork meat.
+The moo krob is even better eaten by itself – Crunchy, crispy, fatty skin giving way to soft, melt in the mouth pork meat.
 This pork is going to take some beating!
-I thought the pork was seasoned well enough that it didn’t need the dark soy sauce for dipping.
+I feel that the pork is seasoned well enough, and moist enough, that it doesn’t need the dark soy sauce for dipping.
 I’ll let you make up your own minds.

-You can also get dim sum at Mr. Joe but to be honest, it looked pretty standard, so if you want my advice you should head round the corner to Tuang Dim Sum on Charoen Krung for your dim sum fix as it’s my personal favourite in town.
+If you do want dim sum, take my advice and head around the corner to Tuang Dim Sum on Charoen Krung for your dim sum fix as it’s my personal favourite in the area.

 Mr. Joe is open every day from 8 AM to 4 PM and gets extremely busy on weekends.